softcover/softcover_book/chapters/customization.md

 ```
 \end{codelisting}

-The second method for customizing PDF output is to edit the file `preamble.tex` in the `config` directory; the default contents appear in Listing~\ref{code:preamble_tex}.
+The second method for customizing PDF output is to edit the file \linebreak `preamble.tex` in the `config` directory; the default contents appear in Listing~\ref{code:preamble_tex}.
 By editing this file, you can do things like change the PDF font size or include packages that don't work when included in `custom_pdf.sty`.
 For example, the default font size (`14pt`) is designed to look good on tablet devices such as iPad, but some authors may prefer the smaller fonts typically used for print publications (`10pt` or `12pt`).
 The `preamble.tex` file is especially important for foreign language support, which requires that the appropriate `polyglossia` package be included before the default `softcover.sty` file.
 See Section~\ref{sec:foreign_language} for details.

 \begin{codelisting}